Click on magnifying glass to see entire picture

 Livestock Conservancy Status: Watch

-The Cayuga is recognized as one of the hardiest of the domestic ducks and are easily tamed if hand-raised.
-They tolerate the harsh winters of the Northeast and are great layers and mothers.
+The Cayuga is recognized as one of the hardiest of the domestic ducks and their coloring is simply stunning.
+They tolerate the harsh winters of the Northeast since they are from New York and are great layers and mothers.
 This is a dual-purpose breed, meaning they are used for egg production and meat.
-The Cayuga averages 7-8 lbs. and has the ability to obtain much of its diet from foraging, when given appropriate areas to explore for food.
-The meat of the Cayuga is reputed to be of excellent taste and fine quality.
+The meat of the Cayuga is reputed to be of excellent taste and quality.
 Cayuga ducks can lay 100-150 eggs per year that can be used for general eating and baking purposes.
 Eggs are initially black in color, but as the season progresses egg color lightens to blue-white by the end of the season.
+We have found that our eggs can be gray – just the first 2 then stay blue.
 The plumage of the Cayuga is uniformly greenish black and may become mottled with white as they age.
 They can eventually turn all white.
+We have several hens that are mottled and turning white, drakes seem to take longer to mottle.
 They are friendly, docile and generally quiet making an excellent addition to your flock.
+Cuyugas are a heritage breed and on the Livestock Conservancy List.
+Let’s help keep them going by doing our part.

 The Cuyuga history is unclear.
 The word “Cayuga” is the name of a lake in New York and one story is that a miller captured two wild, black ducks on his mill pond in Duchess County, New York, where Cayuga Lake is located.
 The miller pinioned the wild ducks, who promptly settled down and began producing copious offspring.
 This could be true but there is no evidence to back it up.